Edessa: Middle Ages

 The Byzantine Empire often tried to retake Edessa, especially under Romanos I Lekapenos, who obtained from the inhabitants the "Image of Edessa", an ancient portrait of Christ, and solemnly transferred it to Constantinople, August 16, 944.
 This was the final great achievement of Romanus's reign.
 This venerable and famous image, which was certainly at Edessa in 544, and of which there is an ancient copy in the Vatican Library, was looted and brought to the West by the Republic of Venice in 1207 following the Fourth Crusade.
 The city was ruled shortly thereafter by Marwanids.

 In 1031 Edessa was given up to the Byzantines under George Maniakes by its Arab governor.
-It was retaken by the Arabs, and then successively held by the Greeks, the Armenians, the Seljuq dynasty (1087), the Crusaders (1098), who established there the County of Edessa and kept the city until 1144, when it was again captured by Imad ad-Din Zengi, and most of its inhabitants were allegedly slaughtered together with the Latin archbishop.
+It was retaken by the Arabs, and then successively held by the Romans, the Armenians, the Seljuq dynasty (1087), an Armenian named Thoros who gained independence from the Turks (1094), and the Crusaders (1098), who established there the County of Edessa and kept the city until 1144, when it was again captured by Imad ad-Din Zengi, and most of its inhabitants were allegedly slaughtered together with the Latin archbishop.
 These events are known to us chiefly through the Armenian historian Matthew, who had been born at Edessa.
 In 1144 the city had an Armenian population of 47,000.
 In 1146, the city was briefly recaptured by the crusaders and lost after a few days.
 In the words of Steven Runciman, "the whole Christian population was driven into exile [and t]he great city, which claimed to be the oldest Christian commonwealth in the world, was left empty and desolate, and has never recovered to this day."

 The Ayyubid Sultanate's leader Saladin acquired the town from the Zengids in 1182.
 During Ayyubid rule, Edessa had a population of approximately 24,000.
 The Sultanate of Rûm took Edessa in June 1234, but sometime in late 1234 or 1235, the Ayyubid sultan Al-Kamil re-acquired it.
 After Edessa had been recaptured, Al-Kamil ordered the destruction of its Citadel.
 Not long after, the Mongols had made their presence known in Edessa in 1244.
 Later, the Ilkhanate sent troops to Edessa in 1260 at which point the town voluntarily submitted to them.
 The populace of Edessa were thus saved from being massacred by the Mongols.
 Edessa was also held by the Mamluk Sultanate, and the Aq Qoyunlu.

 Subsequent history

-Edessa was subsequently controlled by the Safavid dynasty, and from 1517 to 1918 the Ottoman Empire.
+Edessa was subsequently controlled by the Safavid Iran, and from 1517 to 1918 the Ottoman Empire.

 Under the Ottomans in 1518, the population of Edessa was estimated at a mere 5,500; likely due to the Ottoman–Persian Wars.
 By 1566, though, the population had risen to an estimated 14,000 citizens.
 In 1890, the population of Edessa consisted of 55,000, of which the Muslim population made up 40,835.